Antidepressants as Analgesics: Which Ones Are Best?

 Most of the published guidelines on neuropathic pain still recommend the TCAs as first-line drugs.
 Some have also more recently elevated the newer SNRIs to this same level.1-3

-A recently published review of randomized control trials of venlafaxine, duloxetine, and milnacipran versus the TCAs provides some guidance in this area.4 Watson and colleagues found multiple RCTs that established the analgesic effects of venlafaxine and duloxetine in patients with diabetic neuropathic pain, postherpetic neuralgia, and fibromyalgia, and for prophylaxis of migraine and tension-type headache.
+A recently published review of randomized control trials of venlafaxine, duloxetine, and milnacipran versus the TCAs provides some guidance in this area.
+Watson and colleagues4 found multiple RCTs that established the analgesic effects of venlafaxine and duloxetine in patients with diabetic neuropathic pain, postherpetic neuralgia, and fibromyalgia, and for prophylaxis of migraine and tension-type headache.
 Duloxetine was found to be beneficial for osteoarthritic pain and low back pain.
 The studies on milnacipran are essentially limited to those focusing on fibromyalgia.

 The authors note, however, that the potential for more analgesic effect with the TCAs needs to be weighed against their adverse-effect profile.
-Because of their anticholinergic effects, TCAs are commonly associated with dry mouth, constipation, and difficulty urinating and, especially in geriatric patients, they may be associated with problems with cognition, and their antihistaminic properties can cause sedation.
+Because of their anticholinergic effects, TCAs are commonly associated with dry mouth, constipation, and difficulty in urinating and, especially in geriatric patients, they may be associated with problems with cognition, and their antihistaminic properties can cause sedation.
 Nortriptyline and desipramine have less anticholinergic and antihistaminic effects than the more widely used amitriptyline.
 TCAs are also associated with the risk of impaired cardiac conduction.

 Although all of these adverse effects can be problematic in persons of any age, they limit use of TCAs in the geriatric population—a group especially at risk for disorders such as diabetic neuropathic pain and postherpetic neuralgia.
 The newer SNRIs do not have these properties and are usually well tolerated, even by older patients.

 Watson and colleagues do not discuss the issue of cost.
 All of the TCAs are available in generic forms, as is venlafaxine.
-Duloxetine and milnacipran are still only available in the U.S. in brand name formulations, which makes them more expensive.
+Duloxetine and milnacipran are still only available in the US in brand-name formulations, which makes them more expensive.

 The review by Watson et al generally confirms an approach I recommend when the decision is made to try an antidepressant for pain.
 If a patient can tolerate a TCA and if there are no contraindications, I would still consider these first-line drugs.
-In fact, one of their side-effects—sedation—may actually be beneficial in that many patients with pain have difficulty sleeping.
+In fact, one of their adverse-effects—sedation—may actually be beneficial in that many patients with pain have difficulty in sleeping.
 TCA therapy may reduce the need for an additional sleep medication.

 For patients who cannot take a TCA, consider using venlafaxine before proceeding to duloxetine.
 Some physicians may prefer the latter because the dosing requires less titration.
 At lower doses, venlafaxine acts primarily as an SSRI: to obtain a noradrenergic effect, the dosage must be titrated up.